fredericandres/CRWB-Research-Group/Flavorlens/README.md

 3. Remove localhost from the `NSExceptionDomains` in `Flavorlens/ios/TasteNate/Info.plist`

 4. Change the Xcode scheme from `Debug` to `Release`

+4. Download the file `iOSSigningCert.p12` from the Google Drive

 3. Increase the properties `Build` and `Version` in Xcode.
 You can find them by clicking on the Flavorlens project in the organizer view, slecting the Flavorlens with the app icon as a target, and then clicking on the